lucformalmethodsclassroom/project-1b-jaluceloyola/Answers.md

 Why does FixedArrayQueue require an explicit constructor?
-Since we have a boolean checking to see if the constructor is positive, FixedArrayQueue requires an explicit constructor.
+-Since we have a boolean checking to see if the constructor is positive, FixedArrayQueue requires an explicit constructor.

 What happens when you offer an item to a full FixedArrayQueue?
 The item is not added, and the offer() method returns false.